Flannel

-Flannel is a soft woven fabric, of varying fineness.
+Flannel is a soft woven fabric of varying fineness.
 Flannel was originally made from carded wool or worsted yarn, but is now often made from either wool, cotton, or synthetic fiber.
 Flannel is commonly used to make tartan clothing, blankets, bed sheets, sleepwear, and several other uses.

 Flannel may be brushed to create extra softness or remain unbrushed.
 Brushing is a mechanical process wherein a fine metal brush rubs the fabric to raise fine fibres from the loosely spun yarns to form a nap on one or both sides.
 If the flannel is not napped, it gains its softness through the loosely spun yarn in its woven form.

 The term "flannel shirt" is often mistakenly used to refer to any shirt with a plaid or tartan pattern.
 However, 'flannel' refers simply to the fabric; not all flannel shirts are plaid and not all plaid shirts are flannel.

-History
+Etymology

 The word's origin is uncertain, but a Welsh origin has been suggested as fabric similar to flannel can be traced back to Wales, where it was well known as early as the 16th century.
 The fabric was called Welsh cotton, and despite its name, it was a coarse woolen material with a fluffed surface similar to flannel.

 The French term flanelle was used in the late 17th century, and the German Flanell was used in the early 18th century.

+History

 Flannel has been made since the 17th century, gradually replacing the older Welsh plains, some of which were finished as "cottons" or friezes, coarse woolen cloth that was the local textile product.
 In the 19th century, flannel was made particularly in towns such as Newtown, Montgomeryshire, Hay on Wye, and Llanidloes.
 The expansion of its production is closely associated with the spread of carding mills, which prepared the wool for spinning, this being the first aspect of the production of woollen cloth to be mechanised (apart from fulling).
 The marketing of these Welsh woollen clothes was largely controlled by the Drapers Company of Shrewsbury.

 Flannel became popular in the United States during the Civil War, when it was imported as an inexpensive, sturdy material for soldiers’ basic coats and undershirts.
 American entrepreneur Hamilton Carhartt is most credited with popularizing flannel garments in the USA.
 He opened a flannel-focused textile plant, the first of its kind, in Detroit in 1889.
 It was during the years following this introduction that the American middle class adopted the flannel shirt as a workwear staple.

 At one time, Welsh, Yorkshire, Lancashire, and Irish flannels differed slightly in character due largely to the grade of raw wool used, some being softer and finer than others.
 Dyes determine the flannel's color; this was achieved by mixing white, blue, brown, and black wools in varying proportions.
 Lighter shades were achieved by bleaching with sulphur dioxide.